Fellowship of FSFE - FAQ

 - Can the Fellowship sponsor activities?

-- Yes, FSFE might be able to help you or your Fellowship group with travel, material, or campaign costs.
-Of course, we will only sponsor a Fellowship activity and not any kind of miscellaneous Free Software activity.
-Please, contact the Fellowship team if you are looking for financial help with a Fellowship related activity.
+- Yes.
+FSFE might be able to help you or your Fellowship group to cover travel, material or activity costs.
+Of course, we will only sponsor a Fellowship or FSFE related activity and not any kind of miscellaneous Free Software activity (although they are also important).
+To boost our community and the relationship between different groups, FSFE is also very likely to sponsor different kinds of visits and travels between local FSFE groups or their coordinators, respectively.

 - Can I sell FSFE merchandise at an event?